iExecBlockchainComputing/iexec-dapps-registry/README.md

 ##Component diagram

 Wrapper Smart Contract

-Wraps the variables and the pure code to haskell code, converts the haskell string output into the proper format.
+Wraps the solidity variables and the code-string to the full code-string and converts the haskell string output into the proper format in the callback function.

 Offchain-app

 Input: Haskell code as string, or any solidity data types + haskell code as string
 output: string

 ##Sequential diagram of the solution

-1. User Smart Contract (calling SC) calls our Wrapper Smart Contract by ForeignFunctionCall
+1. User Smart Contract calls our Wrapper Smart Contract by ForeignFunctionCall

 2. Our Wrapper Smart Contract takes care of converting all required data into a string containing the haskell code and spawns an off-chain computation, by calling the IExcec submit function via the IExcec API